Community reinvestment

 - Organizations must be a 501(c)(3) nonprofit organization.

-- Organizations must have been established between 2019-2023, which is determined by the date listed on the IRS determination letter.
+- Organizations must have been established between 2020–2024, which is determined by the effective date of exemption listed on the IRS determination letter.

-- Organizations must have an active status as a nonprofit entity in the state of Utah through the Division of Corporations and Commercial Code.
+- Organizations must have an active status as a domestic nonprofit corporation in the state of Utah through the Division of Corporations and Commercial Code.

 - Organizations must be able to maintain a separation of duties among the following positions (i.e., these roles must be held by different individuals within the organization):